 You therefore must be perfect, as your heavenly Father is perfect (Matthew 5:48).

 Biff had no clue how to bring the gospel to bear on his sanctification.
 Biff believed God saved him by grace (Ephesians 2:8-9), but he also thought he had to be perfect post-salvation.
-He was willing to accept the fact that he was a lowdown sinner who needed a Savior, but it wasn’t as noticeable how to live a progressively sanctified life.
+Biff was willing to accept that he was a lowdown sinner who needed a Savior, but it wasn’t as noticeable how to live a progressively sanctified life.
 Biff began to learn that he would never be able to create a righteousness that God would accept.
 Biff would never be acceptable to God based on his works, whether those works were pre- or post-salvation.
 On his best day, he was a beggar needing God’s grace (1 Timothy 1:15).

 There was only one rung on the ladder that Biff earned, the lowest.
 There are no other levels of righteousness in God’s world.
 All people are bottom-rung sinners, Christ is the perfectly righteous top-rung Savior, and there is no in-between.
 We stay on the bottom rung or accept Christ’s alien righteousness and live in His perfection.
-When this truth clicked inside Biff’s head, he expelled a rush of air from his lungs.
+When this truth clicked inside Biff’s head, he expelled air from his lungs.
 It was like he could breathe again.
-The chains of perfectionism had bound him into a pleasing others, craving approval worldview.
+The chains of perfectionism had bound him into a pleasing other, craving approval worldview.
 He never realized the depth of his bondage.
+Then it clicked.

 But it became even odder for Biff and Mable.
 The more he grew in Christlikeness through his humble servanthood, the more she loved him in return.
 Ironically, Biff got the very thing he desired—the love and acceptance of his wife, but it did not come because he demanded it, deserved it, or faked perfection.
 She loves him because Biff loves God with all his heart, soul, mind, and strength (Luke 10:27).
 He loves God so much because he knows he is a low-down, dirty, rotten sinner who recognizes that he deserves hell, but Christ came to give him a perfection he could never attain through his effort.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.